Where does the design of a children’s book cover begin? Lewis Caroll in his “Alice in Wonderland” once said:

 On your marks, get set, go!

-It’s time to address the elephant in the room and start with the first and most important rule in children’s book cover design.
+It’s time to address the elephant in the room and start with the first and most important rule in book art for kids.
 The book cover MUST be appropriate for its age group.
 That’s the key factor to take into consideration before you even start coming up with design ideas.
 We’ve put together some tips and tricks for book covers suitable for toddlers, school children, and teenagers.

 Let’s take a closer look.